pdevty/xvideos/README.md

 }
 ```

-Refer to [godoc documentation](https://affiliate.dmm.com/api/guide/) for more infomation.
+Refer to [godoc](http://godoc.org/github.com/pdevty/xvideos) for more infomation.

 ## Contributing